Late Roman ridge helmet: Decoration

 The majority of examples excavated to date have evidence of either decorative silvering of the iron, or are covered by costly silver or silver-gilt sheathing, a job entrusted to men called barbaricarii.
 The amount of silver and gold used in the sheathing was officially graded by rank and was sometimes inscribed on the helmet.
 For example, the Deurne helmet has the weight of silver recorded on the outside and had 368/9 grams of silver and a small amount of gold in the gilding.
 Additional decoration is found on some surviving helmets; for example the Berkasovo-I example is decorated with many glass gems on the bowl, cheekpieces, and neckguard.
 The emperors Constantine I and Valentinian I are recorded as owning gem-encrusted gold helmets; in the case of the emperors, the gems would have been precious jewels, rather than paste.
 For a number of extant helmets, all that remains is the decorative silver or gold sheathing, the iron having corroded away entirely.
 A single helmet found at Intercisa in Hungary, where a hoard of 15–20 helmets was unearthed, has a tall, integral, iron crest attached to the ridge.
 A similar helmet found at Augst has three slots in its ridge for the attachment of a separate crest.
-There have also been finds of unattached crest pieces, or ones attached to only the ridge of the helmet.
+There have also been finds of unattached crest pieces, or ones attached to only the ridge-piece of a helmet, the skull not having survived.